Dogs make the best companions. Not only are they cute, but they also give you company love and support no matter what.

-Now, if you do decide to take on responsibility for a dog, you’re going to have to make sure that you’re meeting all of their needs and requirements.
+Now, if you decide to take on responsibility for a dog, you will have to make sure that you’re meeting all of their needs and requirements.

-Pretty much every dog requires daily exercise and they aren’t going to be able to get this within the four walls of your home or your garden – that is, unless you have huge, rolling expanses of secure land where they can run to their heart’s content.
+Pretty much every dog requires daily exercise, and they aren’t going to be able to get this within the four walls of your home or your garden – that is, unless you have giant, rolling expanses of secure land where they can run to their heart’s content.

 Even if you happen to have fields of your own, it’s still a good idea to walk your pooch in other areas where they can enjoy unfamiliar sights, sounds, and smells.

-Every dog should have one of these fitted when they are a puppy anyway – so if your pooch doesn’t have one, now is the time to head to the vets and get one fitted.
+Every dog should have one of these fitted when they are a puppy anyway – so if your pup doesn’t have one, now is the time to head to the vet and get one fitted.

 Once you have the basics, you should invest in a safety harness.
 While you can clip a leash directly onto your dog’s collar, this can be uncomfortable for them when they pull.

 Instead, a harness distributes pressure more evenly.
 A harness is also much less likely to slip off, whereas dogs are commonly known to slip from their collars.

 Knowing How Far to Walk

 Different dogs have different requirements.
 So make sure you know exactly how far or for how long you should be walking your pet.
 Don’t make assumptions.

 Do Not Let Your Dog Off the Leash

-No matter how well trained they may be, there’s a chance they could run off and come to harm.
-If you want to let your dog roam further from you, simply invest in a stretch lead.
-This allows them to wander while allowing you to maintain full control of the situation.
+No matter how well-trained they may be, there’s a chance they could run off and come to harm.
+If you want to let your dog roam further from you, invest in a stretch lead.
+This allows them to wander while enabling you to maintain full control of the situation.

 Walks are likely to be the highlight of your canine companion’s day.
 So, make sure they live up to expectations!